The long version includes the following elements:

 The other version, or, ultimately, the version I care about more, consist of three pieces of advice to my fellow users of money:

 - One—counterfeits do occur.
-Check the bills you receive (at least the big ones) by feeling them and holding them up to the light to check for an embedded security thread.
-Also do this with bills you are handing someone, so that you’ll know your bill wasn’t fake, and so the person taking your money will see that you know it.
+Check the bills you receive (at least the higher-denomination ones) by feeling them and holding them up to the light to check for the embedded security thread.
+Also do this with bills you are handing to a stranger, so that you’ll know your bill wasn’t fake, and so the person taking your money will see that you know it.

 - Two—if you’re a shop owner and someone hands you a bill that looks fake, don’t just pass it back to them or they might wind up wondering whether you switched it.
-Instead, consider calling the police, stating your name, briefly describing the incident—and only then handing back the bill.
-Tell your customer that it is her or his duty to turn in the fake and that the police will come if called, but that one can also drop off the phony bill at any precinct.
+Instead, think of something else, though it beats me what that ought to be.

 - Three—do make the effort to turn in counterfeit money.
-Our society won’t change into one where cops give a damn (without a shove from the press, at least) unless we give a damn ourselves, first.
+Society won’t change into one where cops give a damn (without a shove from the press, at least) unless we give a damn ourselves, first.